cla-bit/EstateEdgePy-Docs/source/examples.rst

 ----------------------------

-Get sanction data.
+Get property data.
 ------------------------------------

 In `EstateEdgePy` version 2 [v2] one can easily get data from any real estate property passed.

 Here is a simple way to get a sanction data.
-In this case we will be use `canada`.
+In this case we will be use `MD`.

 **[A] First Method**